 Julia Gnuse or most often referred to as The Illustrated Lady has 95% of her body covered in tattoos, including her face.
 She holds the Guinness Record for being the most tattooed women in the world.
 However, Julia's motivation behind getting her tattoo's may surprise you.

 Julia's motivation behind getting her tattoo's wasn't to gain attention, or break records.
 At thirty five years of age Julia's skin started blistering and leaving major scars on her body.
 She was eventually diagnosed with a rare disease called porphyria which causes the skin to become extremely sensitive when exposed to sunlight.
-It got to the point where she couldn't go outside without her skin blistering in front of her eyes, and there was very little doctors could do.
+It got to the point where she couldn't go outside without her skin blistering right in front of her eyes, and there was very little doctors could do.

 Julia started getting embarrassed about the scars and wanted to cover them up.
 A plastic surgeon suggested she could try getting her skin tattooed in a pale skin tone color, similar to the color of her scars.
 It was attempted, but didn't turn out exactly how they had hoped.
 Instead Julia turned to colorful tattoos and after one tattoo on her leg she was hooked.